bhargav1997/React-JS/redux-toolkit.md

 If you want to include the default middleware as well as your custom middleware, you can use `getDefaultMiddleware` to get an array of the default middleware, and then spread that array into the `middleware` option for `configureStore`¹²⁴.

 Remember, middleware in Redux is a way to enhance the dispatch function with custom logic.
 It's often used for dealing with asynchronous actions³.
-Happy coding! 🚀

 Happy coding! 🚀